 The feds dropped the weapons charge in January.

-Meanwhile, Timothy Verrill, 36, of Dover, the man accused in the deaths of Sullivan and Pellegrini and a longtime Smoronk acquaintance, is expected to have his trial in September in Strafford County Superior Court.
+Meanwhile, longtime Smoronk associate Timothy Verrill, 36, of Dover, who is accused in the deaths of Sullivan and Pellegrini, is expected to have his trial in September in Strafford County Superior Court.